linuslundahl/good-old-gallery/readme.txt

 == Upgrade Notice ==

+= 2.0 =
+!!
+WARNING !!
+This update changes the shortcode markup since Flexslider is now used instead of jQuery Cycle, *if this breaks anything on your installation stay on version 1.12.*
+Once the plugin is updated please *re-save the settings page.*

 = 1.12 =
 Once again you need to *re-save the settings page.*

 = 1.1 =
-The new theme system allows you to add your own themes. *When upgrading you need to re-save the settings on the settings page.*
+The new theme system allows you to add your own themes.
+*When upgrading you need to re-save the settings on the settings page.*